Our goals and commitments

 *Key suppliers are defined as vendors that represent a significant portion of our 2019 Scope 3 emissions.

-Because we do not own our office buildings, and procure most of our energy from the grid, our plans to increase renewable electricity are not heavily focused on on-site renewable generation.
+Because we do not own our office buildings, and procure most of our energy from the grid, our plans are not heavily focused on on-site renewable generation, rather, we are engaging market-based renewable electricity purchase opportunities.

-At the end of fiscal 2021, our mix of renewable electricity reached 53%, an improvement over our 30% renewable electricity rate in fiscal 2020.
-We are committed to reaching 100% renewable electricity in our offices by 2023 as part of our participation in the RE100
+At the end of fiscal 2021, our mix of renewable electricity reached 53%, an improvement from 30% in fiscal 2020.
+We continue our progress to power our locations with 100% renewable electricity, reducing the amount of non-renewable energy we use each year.

 Accenture’s global IT organization takes a cloud-first approach to the way we operate, develop new applications and innovate to run our business.